bojand/fsto-2018-grpc/slides.md

 ???

-- Not picking on any one company but even with well used API's we see difference in opinion and structure of the very basic and fundamental factors of the REST arhitecture.
+- Not picking on any one company but even with well used API's we see difference in opinion and structure of the very basic and fundamental factors of the REST architecture.

 ---